ell1e/teenycss/README.md

   work and less attack surface than a full web engine.

-- No HTML/web assumptions that tags like `b`, `div`, ... exist, or you even use a particular type of document object model.
+- No HTML/web assumptions that tags like `b`, `div`, ... exist, or that you even use a particular type of document object model.
   It is ideal for use of styling of not-strictly-web elements.

 - It can be included as a single header file.
 This avoids